Coney Island: Thor Equities ownership and rezoning proposals

-Progress on expansion
+New attractions

-The Zipper and Spider on West 12th Street were closed permanently and dismantled in September 2007 after its owner lost his lease.
-The same year, plans to restore Coney Island's historic B&B Carousell were revealed.
+The Zipper and Spider on West 12th Street were closed permanently and dismantled in 2006.
+The next year, plans to restore Coney Island's historic B&B Carousell were revealed.
 After Astroland closed in 2008, it was replaced by a new Dreamland in 2009 and by a new Luna Park in 2010.
 In April 2011, the first new roller coasters to be built at Coney Island in eighty years were opened as part of efforts to reverse the decline of the amusement area.
 The B&B Carousell reopened in 2013 at Luna Park.
 The Thunderbolt steel roller coaster, named after the original wooden coaster on the site, was opened in June 2014.
 Furthermore, a live performance venue, the Ford Amphitheater at Coney Island, opened on the boardwalk in 2016.

 In 2012, Hurricane Sandy caused major damage to the Coney Island amusement parks, the Aquarium, and businesses.
 Despite this, the Nathan's Hot Dog Eating Contest was held the following summer, as usual.
 Luna Park at Coney Island reopened as scheduled on March 24, 2013.
-Rebuilding of the aquarium started in early 2013, and a major expansion of the aquarium opened in summer 2018.

-In August 2018, the NYCEDC and NYC Parks announced that Luna Park would be expanded between West 15th and West 16th Streets, next to the Thunderbolt.
-There would be 3 public plazas and an amusement arcade within the newly expanded amusement area.
+Rebuilding of the aquarium started in early 2013, and a major expansion of the aquarium opened in 2018.
+That August, the NYCEDC and NYC Parks announced that Luna Park would be expanded between West 15th and West 16th Streets, next to the Thunderbolt.
+There would be three public plazas and an amusement arcade within the newly expanded amusement area.
 The same month, it was also announced that a 50-room boutique hotel was being planned for Coney Island within the former Shore Theater on Surf and Stillwell Avenues.
 The city also expressed its intent to demolish the Abe Stark Rink and redevelop the site, as per the 2009 rezoning, though residents wanted NYC Parks to retain control over the site rather than sell it off to a private developer.
-Many of these construction projects were placed on hold in 2020 with the COVID-19 pandemic in New York City.
-That year, the businesses and amusement parks at Coney Island either operated in a sharply reduced capacity or did not open at all.
-The parks reopened for the 2021 season, and Luna Park's expansion commenced in October 2021.

-The addition of new amusements coincided with the development of over 2,000 new residential units on empty lots, through the early 2020s.
-These included a 1,000-unit mega-development and a 40-story, 522-unit residential tower that would be the tallest in southern Brooklyn.
-In November 2022, Sitt proposed constructing a casino at Coney Island to attract tourists.
-This proposal followed an announcement by New York state officials in April 2022 that they would issue three casino licenses in Downstate New York.